Interpolation and duality in algebras of multipliers on the ball: Preliminaries

 If $X$ is an abstract operator space, then the dual space $X^*$ carries a natural operator space structure, obtained by the identification $M_n(X^*) = \CB(X,M_n)$, see \cite[1.2.20]{BL04}.
 We will frequently use the fact that a linear map $\Phi: X \to Y$ is a complete isometry if and only if the adjoint $\Phi^*: Y^* \to X^*$ is a complete quotient map.
 Moreover, if $X$ and $Y$ are complete, then $\Phi: X \to Y$ is a complete quotient map if and only if $\Phi^*: Y^* \to X^*$ is a complete isometry; see \cite[1.4.3]{BL04}.

 If $X$ and $Y$ are operator spaces, $X \oplus_\infty Y$ denotes the direct sum of $X$ and $Y$, equipped with the operator space structure defined by

 see \cite[1.2.17]{BL04}.
 We also require the $1$-direct sum $X \oplus_1 Y$, see \cite[1.4.13]{BL04} or \cite[Section 2.6]{Pisier03}.
+The norm on $X \oplus_1 Y$ itself is simply the usual $1$-norm given by $\|(x,y)\|_1 = \|x\| + \|y\|$.
+The operator space structure on $X \oplus_1 Y$ is slightly more difficult to describe.
 It is characterized by the following universal property: For any operator space $Z$ and any pair of complete contractions $\Phi: X \to Z$ and $\Psi: Y \to Z$, the map

 is a complete contraction.
 Moreover, the completely isometric identities